dharik/nerp-typeform/README.md

 # Local development

+* VSCode has a great dev containers extension so you can isolate your dev env
 * Make your `.env` file and configure appropriately.
 Use `.env.sample` as a starting point
 * `npm run start` to run backend
 * `npm run start` to run CRA (in `client/` folder)